Inclusive Curriculum and Assessment

 Guiding Questions:

-How much do I work with students to explain how their assessment results influence the groups and classes they are placed in?
-Do I discuss assessment data with them to help them set goals?
+How much do I explain to students how their assessment results influence the groups and classes they are placed in?
+To what extent do I discuss assessment data with students to help set goals?

 Exploring

-rarely explain to students how their assessment results influence the groups and classes they are placed in.
+I rarely (about 1-2 times per year) explain to students how their assessment results influence the groups and/or classes they are placed in.

 Growing

-sometimes explain to students how their assessment results influence the groups and classes they are placed in.
+I sometimes (about 3-4 times per year) explain to students how their assessment results influence the groups and/or classes they are placed in, and use these data to set class goals.

 Utilizing

-regularly explain to students how their assessment results influence the groups and classes they are placed in.
+I regularly (around monthly) explain to students how their assessment results influence the groups and/or classes they are placed in, and use the data to set class and individualized goals.

 Transforming

-regularly explain to students how their assessment results influence the groups and classes they are placed in and work with them to set goals as part of the process.
+I regularly (around monthly) explain to students how their assessment results influence the groups and/or classes they are placed in, and use the data to co-develop class and individualized goals.

 Selected Rating: None